hoon/qwebm/README.md

 # qwebm - work in progress

 ## Description
-A wrapper for ffmpeg that makes two-pass encoding easier.
+A script that makes ffmpeg two-pass encoding easier.
 Will only convert to WebM container format.

 ## Usage
 Simple usage with default options: